IBM/customer_pos_analytics/README.md

 This Code pattern is a walkthrough of the steps involved in using PoS data to Segment Customers based on their buying behavior.
 Segmentation techniques are used to Rank Customers.
 The ranked Customer data is further used to generate Dashboards that delivers insights on the Customer buying Metrics

-IBM cloud storage, Python notebooks in IBM Data science experience, IBM Cognos will be used to implement the above Use case
+IBM cloud storage, Python notebooks in IBM Watson Studio, IBM Cognos will be used to implement the above Use case

 All the intermediary steps are modularized and all code open sourced to enable developers to use / modify the modules / sub-modules as they see fit for their specific application